 Arm yourself with the above equipment and get yourself pool-side, because it’s time to roll up your sleeves and get stuck in.

-Clean your Pool in Three Steps
+How to Clean your Pool in Three Steps

 There are three main steps to cleaning your pool: you need to skim the leaves and debris off the surface, brush the sides, and vacuum the pool floor.

 Of course, there’s a bit more maintenance involved with the filters and chemicals, but we’ll get to that later.
 First, let’s clean.

 Step 1: Skimming the surface